|

 Effective guidance and counselling

-• the need for effective organisation structures in the school
+• the need for effective organisation structures in

 • the need for effective communication.